Spirit-within/Progassignment_get/README.md

 Progassignment_get
 ==================
-repo for coursera's "getting and reading data" course project.
+repo for coursera's "getting and cleaning data" course project.
 ==================

 The repo contains the following files: